vanseforge/faster-whisper-rhasspy-http/README.md

-# Whisper Rhasspy HTTP
+# Faster Whisper Rhasspy HTTP

-This project aims to provide a Whisper integration to Rhasspy.
-Currently, it is somewhat functional, can work on both CPU and GPU with the provided Dockerfile.
+This project aims to provide a Faster Whisper integration to Rhasspy.
+The project is based on: https://github.com/seifane/whisper-rhasspy-http

 ## Setup
 ### Baremetal
-Whisper is required follow the installation instructions [here](https://github.com/openai/whisper#setup)

 ```
 pip install -r requirements.txt